bhagavanthai724/NanoPrep_python/README.md

-# NanoPrep – Simple Text Preprocessing Tool (LLMOps Beginner Project)
+# NanoPrep – Simple Text Preprocessing Tool

 NanoPrep is a simple text preprocessing tool designed for beginners learning LLMOps.
 It performs text cleaning, tokenization, chunking, and dataset reporting on .txt files.
 The project is intentionally simple, beginner-friendly, and suitable for Week 1 of an LLMOps learning roadmap.